MicrosoftDocs/powerbi-docs/articles/powerbi-service-auto-insights-types.md

-﻿<properties
+---
-   pageTitle="Types of Quick Insights supported by Power BI" description="Quick Insights with Power BI." services="powerbi" documentationCenter="" authors="mihart" manager="erikre" backup="" editor="" tags="" qualityFocus="no" qualityDate=""/>
+title: Types of Quick Insights supported by Power BI

-<tags
-   ms.service="powerbi"
-   ms.devlang="NA"
-   ms.topic="article"
-   ms.tgt_pltfrm="NA"
-   ms.workload="powerbi"
-   ms.date="09/03/2017"
-   ms.author="mihart"/>
+description: Quick Insights with Power BI.
+services: powerbi
+documentationcenter: ''
+author: mihart
+manager: erikre
+backup: ''
+editor: ''
+tags: ''
+qualityfocus: no
+qualitydate: ''

+ms.service: powerbi
+ms.devlang: NA
+ms.topic: article
+ms.tgt_pltfrm: NA
+ms.workload: powerbi
+ms.date: 09/03/2017
+ms.author: mihart

+---
 # Types of Quick Insights supported by Power BI
 ## How does Quick Insights work?
 Power BI quickly searches different subsets of your dataset while applying a set of sophisticated algorithms to discover potentially-interesting insights.
 Power BI scans as much of a dataset as possible in an allotted amount of time.

 You can run Quick Insights against a dataset or tile (Related Insights).

 ## What types of Quick Insights can we find?
 These are some of the algorithms we use:

 ## Category outliers (top/bottom)
 Highlights cases where, for a measure in the model, one or two members of a dimension have much larger values than other members of the dimension.